ClintSun-Git/laser_scanner/README.md

 LiDAR Scanner Driver
 ===============================

-The driver is developed by C++ and based upon boost ASIO library for TCP/UDP transport.
+The driver is developed by C++ and based upon boost ASIO library for TCP/UDP communication.

 The driver contains a ROS-Node interface to the Robot Operating System, and the driver example, was tested on Ubuntu 16 and ROS Kinetic environment.